-Guidelines for miking bass drums with DPA Microphones.
+Guidelines for miking the bass (kick) drum with DPA Microphones.

 is a brilliant choice for easy and fast miking without microphone stands on stage.

-(optional accessory) the d:vote™ 4099D will fit the bass drum rim.
+, the d:vote™ 4099D will fit the bass drum rim.
 The bass drum can benefit from a two-microphone setup, one on the stroke side and one on the front side.
-Shift polarity on one of them and blend them in the desired balance, controlling the “kick” sound and the low frequency component.
+Shift polarity on one of them and blend them into the desired balance, controlling the “kick” sound and the low frequency component.

-– can be placed approximately 1 meter in front of the bass drum.
+– can be placed approximately 1 m (3.3 ft) in front of the bass drum.
 Roll off the high frequencies if you primarily want it to be a bass drum addition.

 Sound pressure level

-As with brass instruments, a drumkit can produce very high peak sound levels.
-It is not unusual to see levels in excess of 120 dB at a distance of one meter and at a few cm from a drum or cymbal head, 140 dB or more.
+As with brass instruments, a drum kit can produce very high peak sound levels.
+It is not unusual to see levels in excess of 120 dB at a distance of 1 meter and at a close range (2-5 cm from a drum or cymbal head) 140 dB or more.
 Obviously, the microphones must be able to handle these levels without clipping, which is not always the case in many recording situations.